DylanKojiCheslin/linearSystemSolver/README.md

 2. the top row position of the pivot column is the pivot row

 foreach row:
-a. largestAbsoluteMovedToTopOfColumn on the pivotColumn - largest to top
+a. moveLargestToTopOfPivotColumn on the pivotColumn - largest to top
 b. zeroAllRowsUnderThePevot() - row replacement operations to "zero" all entry under the pivot
 c. pivot.row++, pivot.column++
 3. foreach row: